JonathanRaposo/Rest-Api-N0-Framework/README.md

-This little project consists of a Node.js rest api with no backend framework. it's a simple application with basic crud functionalities.
-I made the app to challenge myself to not use express or any external database (MongoDB, MySQL)).
-However, I did use React in the frontend for the UI.
+This project consists of a Node.js rest api with no backend framework. it's a simple application with basic crud functionalities.
+I made this app to show how we can use Node.js without express and also utilize the file system to write files.
+For example, in the app I created my own database instead of using external clients such as MongoDB or other SQL database clients.

+For the frontend, I used React for the UI.if you'd like, you could clone this repo and run it locally on your pc to see it work.